DanteTrb/ai-consulting/README.md

 This website showcases my main projects at the intersection of:

 - 🧬 Artificial Intelligence in Healthcare
-- 🦿 Biomechanics & Movement Analysis
+- 🦿 Biomechanics & Movement Analysis & Neuroscience
 - 💡 Explainable Machine Learning, Deep Learning & Generative Models

 > ⚡ Designed with performance and simplicity in mind.